oryoxorki-dev/DaanPH/README.md

 ### Offline Maps

-DaanPH supports locally stored map data so users can access essential map information without continuously relying on an internet connection.
+Locally stored map data allows users to access essential map information without continuously depending on an internet connection.

 ### Public Transportation Routing

 DaanPH searches available transportation data to determine possible routes between an origin and destination.

-The routing system can account for multiple transportation services and transfers.
+The routing system can account for multiple transportation services and transfers when determining possible journeys.

 ### Fare Estimation

-DaanPH provides estimated fares for supported transportation routes based on Philippine public transportation fare data.
+DaanPH provides estimated fares for supported transportation routes based on available Philippine public transportation fare data.

+Fare information should be treated as an estimate and may change as transportation fares and policies are updated.

 ### Offline Place Search

-Users can search for destinations, landmarks, transportation stops, and other locations using locally stored data.
+Users can search for destinations, landmarks, transportation stops, and other locations using locally stored geographic data.

 ### Origin and Destination Search